salihzain/salihzain/README_FULL.md

 ### My goal is to specialize in:

-1. Static Analysis & Code Optimization (Advanced Compliers).
+1. Static Analysis & Code Optimization (Advanced Compilers).
 2. Distributed Systems.